- Resume Format

 Summa Cum Laude

-When formatting your resume, be sure you pick a simple design and split your information into sections.
-Here is a more detailed list of how to format your resume:
+When formatting your resume, choose a clean design and organize your information into clear sections.
+Here’s how to format your resume effectively:

 -